tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 As a result, validation as specified in Section 5.2.4 of {{!RFC9261}} will fail, thereby detecting the divergence of key state between peers.

-A new optional API is defined to permit applications to request or verify Exported Authenticators for a specific exporter epoch.
+A new optional API has to be defined to permit applications to request or verify Exported Authenticators for a specific exporter epoch.
 The APIs defined in
 {{!RFC9261}} remain available and unchanged, so existing applications continue to operate without modification.
 The epoch-aware API accepts an